-Sp ecies Daily and Possession Limits Brook Trout 20 daily and in possession.
-T R O U T Bull Trout All waters are closed to angling for bull trout and all fish must be released promptly, with little or no delay unless otherwise authorized in the Western District Exceptions.
+Species Daily and Possession Limits Brook Trout 20 daily and in possession. Ţ Bull Trout All waters are closed to angling for bull trout and all fish must be released promptly, with little or no delay unless otherwise authorized in the Western District Exceptions.
 See bull trout on page 15.
 Note: Federal rules prohibit the attempted take of bull trout unless specifically authorized by state or tribal regulation.
-Combined Trout includes brown trout, rainbow trout, golden trout, and arctic grayling Lakes/Reservoirs: 5 daily and 10 in possession, only 1 over 22 inches daily and in possession.
+R O U T Combined Trout includes brown trout, rainbow trout, golden trout, and arctic grayling Lakes/Reservoirs: 5 daily and 10 in possession, only 1 over 22 inches daily and in possession.
 Rivers/Streams: 5 daily and in possession, only 1 over 14 inches.
 Cutthroat Trout (see page 89 for ID key) Lakes/Reservoirs: 3 daily and in possession, no size limit.
 Rivers/Streams: 3 daily and in possession, none over 12 inches.
 Lake Trout 20 daily and 40 in possession.
 Largemouth Bass 5 daily and in possession, only 1 greater than 12 inches.
 Third Saturday in May through June 30: 1 daily and in possession, must be over 22 inches.
-Sm allmouth Bass 15 daily and in possession, no size limit all year.
-Bu rbot (Ling) 2 daily and in possession.
-Cra ppie No limit.
-Ko kanee Salmon 20 daily and 40 in possession.
+Smallmouth Bass 15 daily and in possession, no size limit all year.
+Burbot (Ling) 2 daily and in possession.
+Crappie No limit.
+Kokanee Salmon 20 daily and 40 in possession.
 Northern Pike 15 daily and in possession.
-Sturgeon 0 - All waters are closed to angling for sturgeon.
+All waters open for spearing through the ice or as otherwise noted in District Exceptions.
+Stu ırgeon 0 - All waters are closed to angling for sturgeon.
 Captured sturgeon must be released immediately.
-Whitefish 20 daily and 40 in possession.
-Walleye All walleye caught must be killed immediately, kept and the entire fish turned into FWP.
+Wł nitefish 20 daily and 40 in possession.
+Walleye All walleye caught must be killed immediately, kept and the entire fish presented to FWP.
 Anglers who catch walleye in the Western Fishing District are required to report the catch to FWP within 24 hours (406-752-5501).
 Anglers will be asked to provide location, date, and time of capture and may be asked to provide their full name, ALS number, and phone number.
-Anglers are required to turn in the whole Walleye to a FWP office within 10 days of capture (frozen is allowed) during regular business hours.
+Anglers are required to present the whole Walleye to a FWP office within 10 days of capture (frozen is allowed) during regular business hours.
+Edible portions of the fish are returned to the angler upon request.
 Does not include Clark Fork Reservoirs downstream of Thompson Falls Dam, see Exceptions for the Clark Fork River (page 31).